oVirt/ovirt-site/source/release/4.4.0/index.md

 The default CPU type will not change.
 The Secure CPU type will contain the latest updates.

+ - [BZ 1733932](https://bugzilla.redhat.com/1733932) **[RFE] add an option to remove unregistered entities from attached storage domain**

+   With this update, you can remove an unregistered entity, such as a virtual machine, a template, or a disk, without importing it into the environment.

  - [BZ 1358501](https://bugzilla.redhat.com/1358501) **[RFE] multihost network change - notify when done**

    Feature: Network operations that span multiple hosts will have a start and end event in the events tab and engine.log, and a popup notification for the end of the operation in the web-admin if triggered from the web-admin.